Monday, December 11, 2023

 4. Start small: Begin by using an eco-friendly detergent for a portion of your laundry, observing any changes in cleanliness or clothing quality.

-4. Educate your household: If there are others doing the laundry, make sure everyone in the house is on board and knows how to use the new detergent.
+4. Educate your household: If others are doing the laundry, make sure everyone in the house is on board and knows how to use the new detergent.

 1. Measure efficiency: Keep track of how the eco-friendly detergent is performing.
 Adjust the amount used or switch brands if necessary.